 With the plant in operation, the energy bills were expected to be reduced by 28%.

 The city of Orléans entrusted ENGIE Cofely with the design, construction and operation of the district heating network and cogeneration plant for the production of district heating and power.

 The cogeneration plant is situated in the city centre and therefore most equipment is situated indoor and the buildings are designed by architects.
 The outer shape of the buildings show chestnut-coloured flames, which can be illuminated during night time.

 The biomass (110,000 t/y) is sourced within a radius of 150 km and is based upon three resources: forestry products, residues from sawmills and clean, recycled wood.

 The performance of the AET Biomass Boiler was successfully tested by Bureau Veritas in 2015:

 The plant was completed and commissioned in 2015.

 The biomass-fired CHP plant in Orléans was commissioned in 2015.

 A view of the architecturally designed buildings of the SODC Orléans biomass CHP plant.

-The SODC cogeneration plant uses wood from forestry, residues from sawmills and clean, recycled wood.
+The SODC cogeneration plant uses forestry wood, sawmill residue and clean, recycled wood.